TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 By feeding the motors a PWM signal proportional to the direction and altitude of the drone or user, we can direct the camera to point directly at the intended target and capture an image for Campus Police to utilize at their discretion.

 ### Camera
-The camera selected for this application is an ELP 8MP camera containing a Sony IMX317 Camera sensor.
-The attached lens has variable manual zoom, focus, and ISO, with a focal length ranging from 2.8 - 12 mm
+The camera selected for this application is an ELP 8MP USB 3.0 camera containing a Sony IMX317 Camera sensor.
+The attached lens has variable manual zoom, focus, and ISO, with a focal length ranging from 2.8 mm - 12 mm and a field of view of

 ## BOM